 Limit Screen Time

-Negativity begets more negativity, and the last time I checked, screens (whether news screens or social media screens) were filled with negativity.
+Negativity begets more negativity, and the last time I checked, screens (whether news screens or social media screens) they are always filled with negativity.
 As a matter of fact, negative news brings more viewership and brings better and higher paying ads, so what do you think they’ll play more of during the show?

-When bad things happen and you’re trying to find ways to stay positive, stay away from excessive screen time and choose to spend time outdoors instead.
+When bad things happen and you’re trying to find ways to stay positive, stay away from excessive screen time, stop the scroll, don’t read the comments and divert your attention elsewhere.
+When the weather is good, spend more time outdoors.

 Name One Good Thing to Be Thankful For